István Várdai

 Artistic Director: Franz Liszt Chamber Orchestra

-István Várdai is highly regarded for his joyous energy, rhythmic vigour and elegant grace in his soulful renditions of solo, chamber music and orchestral repertoire for cello.
-In his third season as Artistic Director of Franz Liszt Chamber Orchestra, he continues to present inspiring and creative programmes.
-Alongside this, István welcomes world-renowned musicians at the Kapostfest Chamber Music Festival in Hungary, which he co-curates with violinist Kristóf Baráti, and continues his soloist career with leading orchestras performing repertoire from Bach to Péter Eötvös.
+“His playing was commendable for its fluidity and virtuosity, distinguished by both a fleet-fingered lightness and a rich timbre.”
+(The New York Times) István Várdai is highly regarded for his joyous energy, rhythmic vigour, and elegant grace in his soulful renditions of solo, chamber music, and orchestral cello repertoire.
+In his fourth season as Artistic Director of Franz Liszt Chamber Orchestra, he continues to present inspiring and creative programmes.
+Alongside this, István welcomes world-renowned musicians at the Kapostfest Chamber Music Festival in Hungary and continues his soloist career with leading orchestras performing repertoire from Bach to Péter Eötvös.

 Show More

-As a passionate chamber musician, István Várdai has played with Vikingur Olaffson, András Schiff, Yuri Bashmet, Gidon Kremer, Jean-Efflam Bavouzet, Mischa Maisky, Elisabeth Leonskaja and Liza Ferschtman at some of the world’s leading venus.
-Istvan Vardai, Alexei Volodin and Eldbjørg Hemsing team up for trio concerts including dates at Heidelberg Spring Festival and Wigmore Hall in London.
+As a passionate chamber musician, István Várdai has played with Víkingur Ólafsson, András Schiff, Yuri Bashmet, Gidon Kremer, Jean-Efflam Bavouzet, Mischa Maisky, Elisabeth Leonskaja and Liza Ferschtman at some of the world’s leading venues.

 “The solo part has often been declared unplayable, and so it is, except in the case of an artist so prodigiously gifted as Várdai, who delivered the greatest performance in a concerto I have ever witnessed.
 His virtuosity at the cello defied belief, and left the audience rubbing its eyes and shaking its heads in wonder.
 Difficulties were not overcome, they were atomized.
 He negotiated Prokofiev’s extravagant demands with careless ease, never losing his focus on the emotional and intellectual purpose of the music.
 As thrilling as his execution was of the work’s many virtuoso passages, it was his rendition of the rapturous lyricism at the heart of the second movement that sticks most stubbornly in the memory, never to be dislodged.”